 After you’ve eaten, go for a stroll along the Esplanade in Ryde or along the town’s famous pier which is the oldest in the country.
 If you’re feeling really energetic, hire a swan shaped pedalo on the boating lake and set sail!

-This cool cafe is a stopping point for cyclists and walkers who are exploring the hills and cliffs of the West Wight.
+This cool café is a stopping point for cyclists and walkers who are exploring the hills and cliffs of the West Wight, especially those who have enjoyed the stretch between Freshwater Bay and The Needles.
 This part of the Island is much quieter and less developed than Sandown, Shanklin and Ryde so it’s a great spot for a welly walk or an energetic climb to the Tennyson Monument

 For lunch, there are burgers, salads, wraps and toasties.
 The evening menu offers a small but tasty mix of meaty dishes and vegetarian alternatives.
 The local beach is Freshwater Bay, which is perfect for wave watching on a windy day.

 Oh, we do like to eat beside the seaside!
 Especially when there’s a harbour and lots of dinky boats to watch.
-With two outdoor terraces (complete with enclosed shelters should the weather turn), The Terrace in Yarmouth is the last word in alfresco dining.
+With two outdoor terraces (complete with enclosed shelters should the weather turn), The Terrace in Yarmouth is the last word in alfresco dining, earning the restaurant a Michelin recommendation!

 As you’re sat pondering the views across the harbour and out towards Yarmouth Castle, you can work your way through the delightful menu, which makes the most of the Isle of Wight’s famous produce from fish to farming to cheese that’s made minutes from the door.